GhostsonAcid/Aux_Send_Router/README.md

 - Route *from* the selected track(s)/bus(es) to a new or existing bus.
 - Route *to* the selected bus(es) from a new or existing track/bus.
 - Prevents self-routing/feedback situations.
-- Conveniently set the send level (in dB) you want to use for any new Aux Sends created.
+- Conveniently set the send level (in dB) you want to use for any new Aux Sends created (-default is 0dB).
 - Automatically saves the session just before Aux Send creation, just in case something goes wrong.

 --------------------------------------------------